 Here are a few naked wedding cake styles that we’re totally obsessed with.

 Of course, you can’t talk about naked wedding cakes without touching on the traditional version.
 This style has icing between its layers, but none coating the outside, thus making it ‘naked’.
 Bakers often top such confections with fruit and flowers, but if you’re a total minimalist you may want to ask yours to skip the add-ons.

-The second most popular option is the not-quite-nude naked wedding cake (AKA the semi-naked cake).
-Instead of being completely bare, this style is coated in a ultra thin layer of icing, still giving you a clear view of what’s going on underneath.
-Some semi-naked cakes are more bare than others, so you’ll want to give your wedding cake baker a reference photo so that they know exactly how naked you want your naked cake.
+The not-quite-nude naked wedding cake (AKA the semi-naked cake) is also a fan favourite.
+Instead of being completely bare, this style is coated in an ultra-thin layer of icing, still giving you a clear view of what’s going on underneath.
+We love how this one is piled high with wintery blooms and berries to give it a super romantic feel (the "love" topper doesn't hurt, either).

-Different coloured tiers will really take your naked wedding cake to the next level.
-You could opt for classic chocolate and vanilla, try a bevy of different wedding cake flavours (maybe even throw some red velvet in there?) or ask your wedding cake baker to use food dye to create a rainbow or ombre effect for something totally whimsical.
-P.S. this works with semi-naked styles, too - just ask you baker to work some food colouring into whatever icing they’re using.
+Using different shades for different tiers will really take your naked wedding cake to the next level.
+You could opt for classic chocolate and vanilla, try a bevy of different wedding cake flavours (maybe even throw some red velvet in there?).

 Who says you can’t get the best of both worlds?
 If you’re going for a multi-tiered wedding cake, you can play around with styles and ask your baker to ice each level differently.
 For example, your base layer could be a naked cake, your second layer could be metallic and your top layer could be frosted with classic buttercream.
 Alternatively, you could do two smaller cakes (or sheet cakes) side-by-side on your dessert table, iced differently.